Skip to content

 sudo apt install rabbitmq-server

-Set RabbitMQ to turn on automatically whenever your computer starts.
+Set RabbitMQ to start automatically whenever your computer boots up.

 🐧Bash / Shell